DeSoto inmate escaped through courthouse ‘design flaw,’ sheriff says

 Topics

-DeSoto County Sheriff Thomas Tuggle DeSoto County sheriff DeSoto County Joshua Zimmerman Subscriber OnlyThank you for being a subscriber to The Daily Memphian.
+DeSoto County Sheriff Thomas Tuggle DeSoto County sheriff DeSoto County Joshua Zimmerman Subscriber OnlyThank you for reading The Daily Memphian.
 Your support is critical.

 Please consider making a fully tax-deductible donation or other contribution to The Daily Memphian today.